grccr/neo4Story/README.md

 **neo4Story** can be launched as nodeJS server via command-line (late it will be possible with desktop launcher).

+**neo4Story** is in the phase of active growing now, there are many bugs and fields to grow, so every feedback will be very pleasant.

+**Note:** neo4Story uses only match and create queries (so don't worry, **your data will be safe**), but **do not use this app in public or enterprise enviroment**, it is still raw for these purposes.

 #### How to prepare machine to neo4Story?

 1. Install [nodeJS](https://nodejs.org/en/)